 #5: If You Lived...

 This book series helps students think about what life would be like for them if they lived in a different time period or lived in a different place.
-These books can help bring social standards alive.
+These books can help bring social studies and history standards alive.